Barry Manilow: 2010s

 On July 4, 2013, Manilow performed live on the west lawn of the U.S. Capitol as part of A Capitol Fourth.
 This was his second appearance on the PBS program.

-On September 6, 2013, the musical Harmony started a second run.
+On September 6, 2013, Harmony: A New Musical started a second run.
 This time at Atlanta's Alliance Theatre.
-The musical is also booked for performances in Los Angeles in 2014.
+The musical then had performances in Los Angeles in 2014.

 On November 12, 2013, he performed at the BBC's Children in Need Rocks 2013.

 On March 11, 2014, Manilow released Night Songs, an album of standards performed only with piano and synthesized acoustic bass by Manilow himself.
-It earned him a Best Traditional Pop Vocal Album Grammy nomination that year.
+It earned him a Best Traditional Pop Vocal Album Grammy nomination that year at the 57th Grammy Awards.

-On October 28, 2015, Manilow released My Dream Duets, which won him his fourth Best Traditional Pop Vocal Album Grammy Award nomination.
-This was the fifteenth Grammy Award nomination of his career with nominations occurring in every decade since the 1970s.
+On October 28, 2014, Manilow released My Dream Duets, which won him his fourth Best Traditional Pop Vocal Album Grammy Award nomination at the 58th Annual Grammy Awards.
+This was the fifteenth Grammy Award nomination of his career, with nominations occurring in every decade since the 1970s.

 On February 11, 2015, Manilow began his One Last Time! tour at the CenturyLink Center Omaha in Omaha, Nebraska with stops at most major North American venues.
-Other destinations included Chicago at the United Center, Los Angeles at the Staples Center, and Brooklyn at the Barclay's Center for the tour finale on June 17, where Manilow celebrated his 72nd birthday during his Barclays Center debut.
+Other destinations included Chicago at the United Center, Los Angeles at the Staples Center, and Brooklyn at the Barclays Center for the tour finale on June 17, where Manilow celebrated his 72nd birthday.

-In 2017, Billboard Magazine declared that Manilow has been on a Billboard 200 hot streak since 2002, when his greatest-hits collection Ultimate Manilow debuted and peaked at No. 3 (February 23, 2002), becoming his highest-charting set (and first top 10) since 1979's One Voice (No. 9).
+In 2017, Billboard declared that Manilow has been on a Billboard 200 hot streak since 2002, when his greatest-hits collection Ultimate Manilow debuted and peaked at No. 3 (February 23, 2002), becoming his highest-charting set (and first top 10) since 1979's One Voice (No. 9).
 Since 2002, Manilow has logged a dozen top 40 efforts (including Ultimate).
 Further, he has notched at least one top 40 album in each of the five decades from the 1970s through the 2010s.

 In 2019, it was announced that Manilow's original musical Harmony would make its New York debut at National Yiddish Theatre Folksbiene in the Museum of Jewish Heritage, running from February 11 until March 29, 2020.
-The run was canceled due to the start of the COVID-19 health crisis and rescheduled for Spring of 2022.
+The run was canceled due to the start of the COVID-19 pandemic and rescheduled for spring 2022.